jkittley/LittleSense/server/readme.md

 3. Install the local requirements: `pip install -r requirements/local.txt`

-4. Edit the "config/general.py" and "config/remote.py" files as the comments instruct.
+4. Edit the "config/settings.py" as the comments instruct.

-5. Rename the "config/secure.example.py" file to  "config/secure.py" and edit as instructed by the comments.

 That's all you need to do if you don't want to run the InfluxDB database locally.

-6. To tell the webapp that this is a local deployment set an environment variable: `export LOCAL=1`.
+5. To tell the webapp that this is a local deployment set an environment variable: `export LOCAL=1`.
 This will tell the webapp to run in Debug mode.

-7. To test the system run: `python webapp.py` and the Flask debug server should start.
+6. To test the system run: `python webapp.py` and the Flask debug server should start.
 Now you can navigating to http://localhost:5000/ in your browser.

 #### Additional - Local Influx Setup
 To install InfluxDB follow the instructions relativant to your operating system [here](https://docs.influxdata.com/influxdb/v1.4/introduction/installation/) and start the server.
 On MacOS the command is `influxd -config /usr/local/etc/influxdb.conf`